ros-navigation/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 Finally, the lookahead point will be given to the pure pursuit algorithm which finds the curvature of the path required to drive the robot to the lookahead point.
 This curvature is then applied to the velocity commands to allow the robot to drive.

+Note that a pure pursuit controller is that, it "purely" pursues the path without interest or concern about dynamic obstacles.
+Therefore, this controller should only be used when paired with a path planner that can generate a path the robot can follow.
+For a circular (or can be treated as circular) robot, this can really be any planner since you can leverage the particle / inflation relationship in planning.
+For a "large" robot for the environment or general non-circular robots, this must be something kinematically feasible, like the Smac Planner, such that the path is followable.

 ![Lookahead algorithm](./doc/lookahead_algorithm.png)

 ## Regulated Pure Pursuit Features

 We have created a new variation on the pure pursuit algorithm that we dubb the Regulated Pure Pursuit algorithm.
 We combine the features of the Adaptive Pure Pursuit algorithm with rules around linear velocity with a focus on consumer, industrial, and service robot's needs.
-We also implement several common-sense safety mechanisms like collision detection and ensuring that commands are kinematically feasible that are missing from all other variants of pure pursuit (for some remarkable reason).
+We also implement several common-sense safety mechanisms like collision detection.

 The Regulated Pure Pursuit controller implements active collision detection.
 We use a parameter to set the maximum allowable time before a potential collision on the current velocity command.
 Using the current linear and angular velocity, we project forward in time that duration and check for collisions.
 Intuitively, you may think that collision checking between the robot and the lookahead point seems logical.
 However, if you're maneuvering in tight spaces, it makes alot of sense to only search forward a given amount of time to give the system a little leeway to get itself out.
 In confined spaces especially, we want to make sure that we're collision checking a reasonable amount of space for the current action being taken (e.g. if moving at 0.1 m/s, it makes no sense to look 10 meters ahead to the carrot, or 100 seconds into the future).
 This helps look further at higher speeds / angular rotations and closer with fine, slow motions in constrained environments so it doesn't over report collisions from valid motions near obstacles.
 If you set the maximum allowable to a large number, it will collision check all the way, but not exceeding, the lookahead point.
 We visualize the collision checking arc on the `lookahead_arc` topic.

 The regulated pure pursuit algorithm also makes use of the common variations on the pure pursuit algorithm.
 We implement the adaptive pure pursuit's main contribution of having velocity-scaled lookahead point distances.
 This helps make the controller more stable over a larger range of potential linear velocities.
 There are parameters for setting the lookahead gain (or lookahead time) and thresholded values for minimum and maximum.

-We also implement kinematic speed limits on the linear velocities in operations and angular velocities during pure rotations.
-This makes sure that the output commands are smooth, safe, and kinematically feasible.
-This is especially important at the beginning and end of a path tracking task, where you are ramping up to speed and slowing down to the goal.

 The final minor improvement we make is slowing on approach to the goal.
 Knowing that the optimal lookahead distance is `X`, we can take the difference in `X` and the actual distance of the lookahead point found to find the lookahead point error.
 During operations, the variation in this error should be exceptionally small and won't be triggered.
 However, at the end of the path, there are no more points at a lookahead distance away from the robot, so it uses the last point on the path.
 So as the robot approaches a target, its error will grow and the robot's velocity will be reduced proportional to this error until a minimum threshold.
 This is also tracked by the kinematic speed limits to ensure drivability.